CDC’s recommendations for COVID-19 vaccines

 Individuals aged 18 and up, who received a J&J vaccine and who do not have any contraindications of the J&J vaccine or who cannot receive an mRNA vaccine, are eligible to receive a booster shot following two or more months after their initial dose.

-All adults who received Johnson & Johnson’s Janssen primary vaccine and a J&J booster dose: May receive a second booster dose using an mRNA COVID-19 vaccine at least 4 months after their booster dose.
+All adults who received Johnson & Johnson’s Janssen primary vaccine and a J&J booster dose: May receive the updated booster using an mRNA COVID-19 vaccine at least 2 months after their booster dose.

 Frequently Asked Vaccine Questions

-Are there vaccines that are safe and work in preventing COVID-19?
+- Q: Do vaccines exist that are safe and work in preventing COVID-19?

 The Center for Disease Control and Prevention’s (CDC) Advisory Committee on Immunization Practices will review the data and recommend who should be vaccinated based on clinical trial results.
 This ensures that the vaccine is safe and effective for those who get it.